bengigo/blog/README.md

 1- Run `bundle install`. <br>
 2- Run `rubocop .` for the errors.

+To run the tests

+Run `rspec` on terminal window

 ### Prerequisites

 IDE(VSCode etc.), WSL(for Windows OS), for linters RuboCop